 - Former law enforcement officer and DMV DUI hearing officer on staff

 - 10.0 Superb Avvo Rating for knowledge & skill

-Any Jacksonville DUI Lawyer at Our Firm Can Handle the Following Types of Cases:
+Any Jacksonville DUI Attorney at Our Firm Can Handle the Following Types of Cases:

 - DUI case appeals: When a conviction or other court ruling results from an error in law or fact, they may be challenged and reversed at the appellate level.
 Our firm has experience with appealing erroneous DUI rulings.